EricZhengAZ/Lable-Track1EC601/README.md

 # How to use
 To build our project open the folder app/android with Android studio.
 All the dependacies should download automatically and the App will be ready to be installed.

-iOS_app is a template to show the basic ideas about training models.

 # Reference:

 https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/ios